 If you’ve seen ‘Storage Wars’ you’ll know all too well the treasures to be had in some storage units – people store all sorts from collectables to family heirlooms.

 We’ve put together a list of the top 10 strange things found in storage units the world over.

 We’re not joking, back in 2007 a man bought a unit that he found had a meat smoker in it.
 We’d be excited too by this concept, think of the looks on your friends faces when you whip out a fresh brisket at your summer BBQ.

 But, what was actually found inside was an amputated leg that belonged to a Mr. John Wood, who had lost it in a plane crash back in 2004.

 The funeral parlour then thought it was a good idea to tap into people’s morbid curiosity and started to charge to look at the leg inside the smoker!
-Whisnant, upon learning this, asked for the smoker back but the funeral home refused and so he contacted to Wood to see if he was willing to share profits and ownership.
+Whisnant, upon learning this, asked for the smoker back, but the funeral home refused and so he contacted Wood to see if he was willing to share profits and ownership.

 “I just think it’s despicable,” said Wood.
 “I don’t mind having the 15 minutes of fame, but I’m not looking to really profit off this thing.
 He’s making a freak show out of it.”